Borrowing

 | Interest rate chosen | 5% APR |

 In this example, BCH would need to drop 34% (from $500 to $330) before your loan is at risk of liquidation.
-A 60% LTV provides a comfortable safety margin.
+A 167% collateral ratio provides a comfortable safety margin.

-If you instead borrowed 800 PUSD (80% LTV), your liquidation price would be $440 — only a 12% drop away.
-Higher borrowing means less room for price fluctuations.
+If you instead borrowed 800 PUSD (a 125% collateral ratio), your liquidation price would be $440, only a 12% drop away.
+Borrowing more against the same collateral lowers your ratio and leaves less room for price fluctuations.

 Managing your loan